UniMath/agda-unimath/src/foundation/singleton-subtypes.lagda.md

 of `X` of which the underlying type is [contractible](foundation-core.contractible-types.md).

-**Note:** The predicate of being a singleton subtype is in general _not_ equivalent to the predicate of being the least subtype containing a given element.
-The latter condition is rather is [equivalent](foundation.logical-equivalences.md) to the predicate that the underlying type of the subtype is [0-connected](foundation.0-connected-types.md).
-In other words, the least subtype containing a given element `x` is the [connected component](foundation.connected-components.md) of `X` at `x`.
+**Note:** If a subtype containing an element `x` is a singleton subtype, then it is also the least subtype containing `x`.
+However, the reverse implication does not necessarily hold.
+The condition that a subtype is the least subtype containing an element `x` is only equivalent to the condition that its underlying type is [0-connected](foundation.0-connected-types.md), which is a weaker condition than being a singleton subtype.

 ## Definitions